dengc/java/Multimeida/README.md

 - Subsampling groups pixels together into a meta-region and encodes a single value for the entire region.
 - how subband coding is used in MPEG1 audio: Audio PCM -> filter bank which gives different channel or bands -> each band separately encoded and quantized using different uniform quantization intervals.
 - In JPEG – spectral selection (subband), successive approx. (neither, but closer to subband), hierarchical (subsampling)
+- CBR: fixed bit rate -> faster (throughput is greater, quality may be compromised depending on your bandwidth.)
+- VBR: dynamically change -> small size (Huffman, Lossless mode of JPEG)

 ## Image Compression
 -------------------------------------